 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-In this article, we look at how the service works and the menu options.
-We also discuss the possible health benefits of a plant-based diet, including what the research says.
+In this article, we look at how Purple Carrot works and its menu options, including a hands-on review of the meals.
+We also discuss the possible health benefits of a plant-based diet.

 Purple Carrot is a plant-based meal kit delivery service.
 Customers sign up to receive a meal box each week.

-A weekly box contains a recipe booklet and ingredients for vegan breakfasts, lunches, and dinners.
-People can prepare the meals at home by adding basic ingredients, such as cooking oil and plant milk.
+A weekly box can contain prepared meals or a recipe booklet and ingredients for vegan breakfasts, lunches, and dinners.
+People can prepare the meals at home by adding basic ingredients such as cooking oil and plant milk.

-The ingredients arrive in a box containing nontoxic ice packs, and all of the packaging is recyclable.
+The ingredients arrive in a box containing nontoxic ice packs, and all the packaging is recyclable.

 There is no membership fee, and customers can cancel at any time.